strontic/strontic.github.io/xcyclopedia/library/extensibility.dll-F8D11C60B70ACD2EC9154EE676F615BA.md

 ## Possible Misuse

 *The following table contains possible examples of `extensibility.dll` being misused.
-While `extensibility.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `extensibility.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --